10to1/10to1.github.com/_posts/2012-01-27-creating-a-quick-look-plugin.md

 - Create a new Quick Look project
 ![Quick Look Project](/img/quick-look/setup.png)

-- Change the extention for both `GenerateThumbnailForURL.c` & `GeneratePreviewForURL.c` to .m.
+- Change the extension for both `GenerateThumbnailForURL.c` & `GeneratePreviewForURL.c` to .m.
 (This allows you to use Objective-C code and frameworks in these files)

-### Support an extention
+### Support an extension

-In this example I want to support the `.10to1` extention so that I can preview this file as a text file.
+In this example I want to support the `.10to1` extension so that I can preview this file as a text file.

-Below is an example on what you have to add to the `Info.plist` to support the `.10to1` extention.
+Below is an example on what you have to add to the `Info.plist` to support the `.10to1` extension.

 {% highlight bash %}
 <key>UTImportedTypeDeclarations</key>